Background pattern

 • Lurasidone (used to treat schizophrenia).

-Loitin with food and drinks
+Taking Loitin with food and drinks

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-For longer fluconazole treatment cycles, consult your doctor about the need to use suitable contraceptive methods during treatment, which should be maintained for one week after the last dose.
+For longer treatment cycles with fluconazole, consult your doctor about the need to use adequate contraceptive methods during treatment, which should be continued for one week after the last dose.

-Fluconazole taken during the first or second trimester of pregnancy may increase the risk of spontaneous abortion.
-Fluconazole taken during the first trimester may increase the risk of congenital anomalies affecting the heart, bones, and/or muscles.
+Fluconazole taken during the first or second trimester of pregnancy may increase the risk of miscarriage.
+Fluconazole during the first trimester may increase the risk of a baby being born with congenital anomalies affecting the heart, bones, and/or muscles.

-Cases of babies born with congenital anomalies affecting the skull, ears, and leg and elbow bones have been reported in women treated for three months or more with high doses (400-800 mg daily) of fluconazole for coccidioidomycosis.
+There have been reports of babies born with congenital anomalies affecting the skull, ears, and bones of the thigh and elbow in women treated for three months or more with high doses (400-800 mg daily) of fluconazole for coccidioidomycosis.
 The relationship between fluconazole and these cases is unclear.

 You can continue breastfeeding after taking a single dose of 150 mg of Loitin.

-You should not continue breastfeeding if you are taking repeated doses of Loitin.
+Do not continue breastfeeding if you are taking repeated doses of Loitin.

-Driving and operating machinery
+Driving and using machines

-Important information about some Loitin components
+Important information about some of the ingredients of Loitin

-This medication contains saccharose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+This medicine contains sucrose.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-3. How to Take Loitin
+3. How to take Loitin

-Follow exactly the administration instructions of this medication indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist.
+Follow the instructions for administration of this medicine exactly as prescribed by your doctor.
+If in doubt, consult your doctor or pharmacist.

 Adults